Delhi Safari: Plot

 After this incident, Alex pretends to have lost his voice.
 The animals consult a doctor who prescribes some ayurvedic medicines to recover Alex's voice, claiming that he has hypertension, stress, and high blood pressure.
 Bajrangi wholeheartedly does the hard work, sometimes getting injured.
 One day, he discovers that Alex was just pretending and chases him, inadvertently hitting a beehive.
 All the animals run with bees chasing them.
 A thrilling experience of trains follows after Bajrangi tells Alex how guilty he feels of thinking to kill him.
-Alex also realizes how selfish he was and decides to help he animals.
-Begum tells that no one is going to Delhi after listening to a tiger's story of how he only survived death at a human's hands by being a coward and forsaking his old ways; thankfully, following a pep talk and seeing Sultan's spirit and Yuvi who inspires them, Begum changes her mind and with renewed hope, proceeds to Delhi.
+Alex also realizes how selfish he was and decides to help the animals.
+Begum tells that no one is going to Delhi after listening to a tiger's story of how he only survived death at a human's hands by being a coward and forsaking his old ways; thankfully, following a pep talk and seeing Sultan's spirit and Yuvi, who inspires them, Begum changes her mind and, with renewed hope, proceeds to Delhi.
 They finally reach Delhi and tell their message through Alex to the Prime Minister of the country that they want peace between humans and animals and how Yuvi inspired all of them to go to Delhi despite all the incidents.
 In the last scene, it is shown the jungle is saved courtesy of a shared land act (with the area being called the "Sanjay Gandhi National Park-Borivali") and all are happy and settled.
-The film ends with all animals settled in the Jungle with Yuvi seeing his father's spirit and Begum happy.
+The film ends with all animals settled in the jungle, with Yuvi seeing his father's spirit and Begum happy.